JD0x2e/reading-notes/201/class-06.md

 *What are some advantages to creating object literals?*

+Basically, an object literal is literally just an object, but it is cleaner formatted.
 A reason why you would use an object literal is because it shortens the syntax, allows us to create plain javascript objects and sending a single object is much more efficient than sending several items individually, plus its easier to work with, compared to an array.

 *How do objects differ from arrays?*